4 Tips On How To Increase Sales on Amazon Today

 If you want to improve Amazon Sales, online reviews are the modern world of mouth.
 According to Forbes “88 percent of consumers trust online reviews as much as a personal recommendation”.

 With an online era where vendors are no longer a smile in a storefront but a name on a webpage, the trust of a potential customer can be hard to get.
 This is why online reviews are everything.

 Up until October of 2016, one good tactic was incentivized reviews.
 Vendors would provide free or discounted products to Amazon users in return for “unbiased” reviews.
 This was an awesome way to gain a lot of reviews in a short amount of time.
-Although this tactic was put to a halt when Amazon announced that it would no longer allow for this practice.
+Although this tactic was put to a halt when Amazon announced that it would no longer allow this.

 How do we get more reviews now?
-Without incentivized reviews, we now have to be more diligent in asking our customers to leave reviews.
+Without incentivized reviews, we now have to be more diligent & creative in asking our customers to leave reviews.

 Be careful that these automated emails not to bombard your customer or sound spammy.
 Don’t be scared to crack a joke and come across as a fun or silly.
 Doing this will make you appear more like a human and less like an automated response.